twosigma/git-meta/doc/architecture.md

 would most likely need to perform the auto-fork whenever a new repository is created, likely a very expensive operation for a potentially speculative operation.
-The existence of these forks could be confusing, at best, if the when repositories are abandoned.
+The existence of these forks could be confusing, at best, if the new repositories are abandoned.
 At the very least, we have created a new concept -- a set of related orchards -- that undermines our peer-to-peer model.

 ## Remote Frenzy